-Workplace Hazards Faced by Nursing Staff
+Workplace Hazards That Nursing Staff Face

-Additionally, nurses nationwide suffer an estimated 800,000 needle sticks per year.
+Additionally, nurses nationwide suffer up to 1 million needle sticks per year.
 What can you do to avoid infections and prevent sharps and needle sticks?
 First, keep up to date on all vaccines and always wear protection.
 Be aware that most needle sticks and sharps exposure occurs during disposal.
 Follow safety procedures to the letter.
 If you do suffer a sharps or needle stick, report it immediately.

-Additionally many nurses suffer from sleep deprivation, especially if they are required to pull the occasional night shift.
-Combined with the stress that naturally comes with providing care it’s not unusual for nurses to feel acute stress that impacts their ability to do their job.
+Along with emotional distress, nurses can suffer from sleep deprivation, especially if they are required to pull the occasional night shift.
+Combined with the stress that naturally comes with providing care to patients, it’s common for nurses to feel acute stress that impacts their ability to do their job.

 What Nurses Can Do About Workplace Hazards

-Go up the chain of command until you get some satisfaction.
-Generally speaking medical centers are aware of their liability and the need for safety without too many reminders.
+Go up the chain of command to report workplace safety issues.
+Medical centers are aware of their liability and the need for safety without too many reminders.
 OSHA strictly enforces codes for your safety, and many facilities adhere to a strict protocol for employee safety.